Landixbtw/weather_cli/README.md

 The "weather_cli" uses curl and cJSON to make the api requests, and parse / print the json data.
 The api that is being used is weatherstack.
 To use the programm you need a weatherstack api key.

+The format for the API Key file is

+CORRECT FORMAT: YOUR_ACCESS_KEY
+WRONG FORMAT: access_key=YOUR_ACCESS_KEY

 You also need curl -> https://curl.se/download.html
 Weatherstack sign up -> https://weatherstack.com/signup/free